spacetelescope/spherical_geometry/README.rst

   - `SphericalPolygon.from_wcs`: Creates a polygon from the footprint of a FITS image using its WCS header keywords.
 Takes a FITS filename or a `astropy.io.fits.Header` object.

+  - `SphericalPolygon.convex_hull`: Creates a polygon that is the convex hull of a list of points.

 Operations on Spherical Polygons
 ````````````````````````````````